 Configuration file

-Create a file config with your database details:
+Create a file called config containing your database details:

 #!/bin/bash